jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/StringFunctionsPartTwo/task.md

 <div class="hint" title="Click me to learn how to process rows based on their position">

-Use a `when` expression inside the loop to handle rows differently depending on their position.
+Use a `when` expression inside the loop to handle rows differently based on their index.
-The first row (top border) should be added only to the top part, and the last row (bottom border) only to the bottom part.
+The first row (top border) should be added only to the top part, while the last row (bottom border) should be added only to the bottom part.
-All other rows should be added to both parts.
+All other rows must be added to both parts.
 </div>

 <div class="hint" title="Click me to learn how to implement the getPictureWidth function on your own">